How to Select an Applicant Tracking System

 Identify Requirements for Your Applicant Tracking System

 Identifying clear business goals will connect your priorities to your requirements.
-It is imperative that your committee stay focused on its initial system requirements.
-The committee must avoid being distracted by system elements that are not inline with your company’s priorities.
+It is imperative that your committee stays focused on its initial system requirements.
+The committee must avoid being distracted by system elements that are not in line with your company’s priorities.
 You have recognized the important business goals and key requirements to consider when forming your own objectives.

 Key Requirements to Consider in an Applicant Tracking System

 - Process efficiencies: centralizing a process can improve a variety of tasks including, but not limited to, job requisitions, tracking, management of employee referral and transfer programs.

 - Allows candidates to quickly and easily apply to your organization for salary and hourly hire without going through multiple pages of questions.

 - Can facilitate high-volume recruiting while remaining cost-effective.

 - A highly configurable, scalable solution that can configure to our unique hiring management process and capable to accommodate our evolving needs as our organization grows or our processes change.

 - Improved reporting capabilities: many organizations are challenged with determining their total spends on vendors, sourcing, and comparing metrics.
 Coordinating through a single source will allow for accurate centralized reporting.